 O’Brien, Terence Donough

-Only son of Brigadier General Edmund Donough John O’Brien, CB., CBE., JP formerly 14th Hussars, commanding the Western Mounted Brigade, of Buxted Rectory, Buxted, Sussex and Florence, daughter of Frederick Wheeler of Worcester Park, Surrey.
-He was the grandson of Colonel Sir J.T.N.
-O’Brien KCMG, Governor of Heligoland and Newfoundland, and a great-grandson of Major-General T. O’Brien, Governor of Ceylon.
-He came to Winchester from St Peter’s, Broadstairs and was a keen sportsman, a good rider and skilled shot with both shotgun and rifle.
+Terence O’Brien was born in 1896, the only son of Brigadier General Edmund Donough John O’Brien (1858-1945), CB., CBE., JP formerly 14th Hussars, of Buxted Rectory, Buxted, Sussex and Florence, daughter of Frederick Wheeler of Worcester Park, Surrey.
+He was the grandson of Colonel Sir John Terence Nicholls (1830-1903) O’Brien KCMG, Governor of Heligoland, Newfoundland and Ceylon.
+Terence came to Winchester in 1909 from St Peter’s, Broadstairs and was a keen sportsman, a good rider and skilled shot with both shotgun and rifle.

 He obtained his commission in August 1914 and was posted to the 16th Queen’s Lancers, although due to his young age, he was not allowed out to the front until October.
 He saw action at Klein Zillebeke in the Ypres Salient in February 1915 when the Germans exploded a mine under the 16th Lancers’ trenches and charged their positions.
 Although the Germans captured part of the advanced trench, they were driven back by the machine gunners of 5th Lancers.
 The German gains were limited to a depth of 40 yards over a 100 yard sector but the regiment suffered heavy losses, which resulted in O’Brien taking charge of his squadron, as all other officers had either been killed, wounded or were missing.